-41. These Programme Regulations are effective for students enrolled on the programme in September 2024 or later, and for students who are transferred to these Programme Regulations, see section 42.

-(2) The 2023 Programme Regulations are repealed as of 1 September 2024.

-42. Students who began their studies under the 2023 Programme Regulations, or according to the transition regulations in those regulations were transferred to the 2023 regulations, are transferred to these 2024 Programme Regulations and shall complete the remainder of their studies under these Programme Regulations.
+- 41. These Programme Regulations are effective for students enrolled on the programme in September 2025 or later, and for students who are transferred to these Programme Regulations, see section 42. - (2) The 2024 Programme Regulations are repealed as of 1 September 2025. - 42.
+Students who began their studies under the 2024 Programme Regulations, or according to the transition regulations in those regulations were transferred to the 2024 regulations, are transferred to these 2025 Programme Regulations and shall complete the remainder of their studies under these Programme Regulations. - (2) Students enrolled in 2023 who have not yet passed the exams in "Finance and Accounting in Bio-Business" or "Bioentrepreneurship" will have to take the exam in accordance with s.
+5 in these Programme Regulations.